EvilNotch/Minecraft-Friendly-26.X/README.md

 Cat to Dog bug is reintroduced.
 Replacing Vanilla Door output recipe to 2 instead of 3 since everyone is extra and a half 🥰 Updated Stair crafting output to 6 instead of 4.
-Added Sand Layers, and Gravel Layers.
+Added Sand Layers, Soul Soil Layers, and Gravel Layers.
 Added Metal Slab and Stair Variants, along with Concrete Slabs, Stairs, Fences, Fence Gates, and Walls.
 Added Calamari, WIP Textures.
 Added Prismarine from Dungeons to make Cauldron crafting harder, made from Prismarine Crystals.